TIBCOSoftware/Augmented-Reality/README.md

 > more Details about this Initiative here [TIBCO LABS™ - Augmented Reality Wiki](https://community.tibco.com/wiki/tibco-labstm-augmented-reality-wiki)

 # License
 Copyright © 2020.
-TIBCO Software Inc.
+TIBCO Software Inc.<br>
 This file is subject to the license terms contained in the license file that is distributed with this file.